vmware-archive/hillview/README.md

 debug this we have used capabilities available only in the paid version of Intellij, Ultimate, but only Maven is needed to build.

-## How to run the demo
+## Single-machine development and testing

-These instructions describe how to run the demo on a single machine.
+These instructions describe how to run hillview on a single machine using a sample dataset.

 * First install all software required as described [below](#installing-the-software-needed).

-* Download the data for the demo.
+* Download the sample data.
 The download script will download and decompress some CSV files with flights data from FAA.
-You can edit the script to change the range of data that will be downloaded;
-  the default is to download 2 months of data.
+You can edit the script to change the range of data that will be downloaded; the default is to download 2 months of data.

 ```
 $ cd data